Benign Overfitting in Time Series Linear Models with Over-Parameterization: Introduction

-\textit{High-dimensional time series}: Time series analysis of high-dimensional data has been performed for the stochastic regression and vector autoregression (VAR) estimation problems with several sparsity-induced regularizations.
-These studies used regularization under the sparsity assumption. \citet{wang2007regression} proposed a flexible parameter tuning method for the lasso, which can be applied to VAR. \citet{alquier2011sparsity} studied a general scheme of $\ell_1$-norm regularization for dependent noise with a wide class of loss functions. \citet{song2011large} focused on a large-scale VAR and its sparse estimation. \citet{Basu2015Regularized} developed a spectrum-based characterization of dependent data and utilized a restricted eigenvalue condition for the $\ell_1$-norm regularization of dependent data. \citet{kock2015oracle} studied lasso for time series data and derived an oracle inequality and model selection consistency. \citet{han2015direct} used the Danzig selector for high-dimensional VAR and studied its efficiency by the spectral norm of a transition matrix. \citet{wu2016performance} developed a widely applicable error analysis method on time series lasso with various tail probabilities of data. \citet{guo2016high} focused on lasso for VAR with banded transition matrices. \citet{davis2016sparse} proposed a two-step algorithm for VAR with sparse coefficients. \citet{medeiros2016L1} studied time series lasso with non-Gaussian and heteroskedastic covariates. \citet{masini2019regularized} derived an oracle inequality for sparse VAR with fat probability tail and various dependent settings. \citet{Wong2020Lasso} studied time series lasso with general tail probability and dependence by relaxing a restriction in \citet{Basu2015Regularized}.
-These studies imposed sparsity on data; thus, they can handle non-sparse high-dimensional data in our setting. \citet{bunea2022interpolating} studied a factor model with over-parameterization by the framework of benign overfitting.
+\textit{High-dimensional time-series}: Time-series analysis of high-dimensional data has been conducted for stochastic regression and vector auto-regression (VAR) estimation problems using various sparsity-induced regularizations.
+These studies applied regularization under the assumption of sparsity. \citet{wang2007regression} proposed a flexible parameter tuning method for the lasso that can be applied to VAR. \citet{alquier2011sparsity} studied a general scheme of $\ell_1$-norm regularization for dependent noise with a wide class of loss functions. \citet{song2011large} focused on large-scale VAR and its sparse estimation. \citet{Basu2015Regularized} developed a spectrum-based characterization of dependent data and employed a restricted eigenvalue condition for $\ell_1$-norm regularization of dependent data. \citet{kock2015oracle} studied the lasso for time-series data and established an oracle inequality and model selection consistency. \citet{han2015direct} employed the Danzig selector for high-dimensional VAR and analyzed its efficiency based on the spectral norm of a transition matrix. \citet{wu2016performance} developed a widely applicable risk analysis method for time-series lasso under various tail probability distributions. \citet{guo2016high} focused on applying the lasso to VAR with banded transition matrices. \citet{davis2016sparse} proposed a two-step estimation algorithm for VAR with sparse coefficients. \citet{medeiros2016L1} studied time-series lasso with non-Gaussian and heteroscedastic covariates. \citet{masini2019regularized} derived an oracle inequality for sparse VAR with fat probability tails and various dependent settings. \citet{Wong2020Lasso} studied time-series lasso with general tail probability and dependence by relaxing a restriction in \citet{Basu2015Regularized}.
+These studies imposed sparsity on the data; thus, they are applicable to non-sparse high-dimensional data in our setting. \citet{bunea2022interpolating} studied a factor model with over-parameterization within the framework of benign overfitting.